30 Gut Healthy Recipes

 Prebiotics

 Prebiotics are mostly carbohydrates that contain nutrients that stimulate the growth and activity of certain microorganisms in the gut.
-Most are gut-healthy dinner recipes while others are snack and breakfast recipes for gut health.
+Most of them are gut-healthy dinner recipes while others are snack and breakfast recipes for gut health.
 Our healthy gut recipes below contain one or more prebiotic foods:

 Collage featuring 6 out 30 gut healthy meals that are prebiotic.